 And that is not all.
 “When I apply Aflasafe on my groundnuts on the farm, I see clear changes within a short period,” Waka observes.
 “First, the leaves change colour.
 They turn completely green and are good-looking and attractive to the eye.
 Since the leaves are the ‘kitchen’ where the crop’s food is prepared, the yield too improves as a result of these healthy and robust leaves.”

 Waka elaborates some more, “I know the experts tell us that Aflasafe does not have any chemical-fertiliser component, but the fact is that Aflasafe does improve yield, and I attest to this as a long-term and consistent Aflasafe user.
-For all these reasons, I have highly recommend Aflasafe and will continue to do so.
+For all these reasons, I have highly recommended Aflasafe and will continue to do so.
 Today, Aflasafe is well-known in our village and I feel privileged to teach others about it.”

 Everybody wins, livestock included!